reggyshicky/simple_shell/README.md

 * It handles command lines with arguments, handles the PATH, implements exit built-ins and handles comments.

 ## Simple Shell Compilation
-The Customised shell will compiled using gcc -Wall -Werror -Wextra -pedantic -std=gnu89 * .c hsh
+The Customised shell will be compiled using gcc -Wall -Werror -Wextra -pedantic -std=gnu89 * .c hsh

 ## Simple Shell Built-in Commands
 1. cd - command that changes directory